-When it comes to gospel tracts, there are certainly helpful and unhelpful ways to use them.
+When it comes to presenting the gospel, there are certainly helpful and unhelpful ways to use tracts.
 Passing out an extremely condensed version of the gospel message through a tiny pamphlet shouldn’t be our only evangelistic strategy, nor should we be content with someone simply nodding their approval when we tell them about Christ’s death and resurrection.
 Even if they seem to be receptive, it’s not easy to discern much in a matter of minutes.

-Ideally, passing out a tract would be followed up by asking and answering questions, clarifying concepts, providing more explanation, assessing understanding, and helping the person see why they need to respond to what they’ve heard.
+Ideally, presenting the gospel would be followed up by asking and answering questions, clarifying concepts, providing more explanation, assessing understanding, and helping the person see why they need to respond to what they’ve heard.
 The tract, in other words, would help start an ongoing—and eternally significant—conversation.

 If a longer conversation is not possible—for example, when we interact briefly with someone we’ve just met—a tract may simply plant a gospel seed.
 So long as we don’t distort or water down what it means to be a Christian, a tract can (at the very least) introduce the person to the message of the gospel and motivate them to find out more.

-Regardless of whether or not you use a gospel tract, there is great benefit in being able to present the gospel clearly and concisely.
+Regardless of whether or not you use a gospel tract to present the gospel, there is great benefit in being able to present the gospel clearly and concisely.
 The presentation shouldn’t sound canned, but it does help to have some key points and probing questions ready at hand.
 With that in mind, see the presentation below from Radical and the questions used to introduce the foundational truths of the gospel.
 (This presentation is available for free download as a gospel tract.)
 Feel free to use it and adapt it as you seek to introduce others to Christ.

 What are you living for?